-The Renewable Energy Engineering (REE) baccalaureate program at Oregon Institute of Technology recently received the Final Statement of Accreditation from the Accreditation Board for Engineering
+The Renewable Energy Engineering (REE) baccalaureate program at Oregon Institute of Technology recently received the Final Statement of Accreditation from the Accreditation Board for Engineering and Technology (ABET).

 The Renewable Energy Engineering (REE) baccalaureate program at Oregon Institute of Technology recently received the Final Statement of Accreditation from the Accreditation Board for Engineering and Technology (ABET).
 “This is a significant accomplishment, making the REE program at Oregon Tech the first engineering program focused on renewable energy engineering to receive ABET accreditation,” commented Mateo Aboy, Ph.D., Department Chair of Electrical Engineering & Renewable Energy at OIT.